 The effects of a caring school police officer and the interaction terms were non-significant with one exception.
-The interaction between discrimination and caring school police was a significant predictor of attitudes toward school (β = -0.169, p = .008).
-Figure 2 presents the Johnson-Neyman plot57 for the interaction between frequency of discrimination and the caring school police officer assessment.
-This plot presents the conditional effect of our focal predictor, frequency of discrimination, on the outcome, attitudes towards school, across all possible values of the moderator, caring school police.
-Our results suggest that when police officer caring was low, more experiences of discrimination were associated with poorer attitudes towards school.
-However, when police officer caring was in the average to high range, there was no significant impact of discrimination on attitudes towards school.
+The interaction between discrimination and caring school police was a significant predictor of attitudes toward school ($\beta = -0.169$, p = .008).
+Figure 2 presents the Johnson-Neyman plot57 for the interaction between frequency of racial discrimination and the caring school police officer assessment.
+This plot presents the conditional effect of our focal predictor, frequency of discrimination, on the outcome, attitudes toward school, across all possible values of the moderator, caring school police.
+Our results suggest that when police officer caring was low, more experiences of racial discrimination were associated with poorer attitudes toward school.

+However, when police officer caring was in the average to high range, there was no significant association of discrimination with attitudes toward school.